Sten: Mark II (Canadian)

-During World War II a version of the Sten gun was produced at the Long Branch Arsenal in Long Branch, Ontario (now part of Toronto).
-This was very similar to the regular Mark II, with a different stock ('skeleton' type instead of strut type).
+During World War II, a variation of the Sten gun was produced at the Long Branch Arsenal plant in Long Branch, Ontario (now Lakeview, an area of Mississauga, Peel Region).
+This is very similar to the regular Mark II, with a different stock ('skeleton' type instead of strut type).
 It was first used in combat in the Dieppe Raid in 1942.

-The Mark II is made in China with a copy known as the M38.
+The Mark II was made in China as a copy known as the M38.
 The Chinese M38s were made in an automatic-only configuration, unlike the standard Mark II.
 The M38 was made in 9×19mm and 7.62×25mm Tokarev variants.